Solving multivariate polynomial systems and an invariant from commutative algebra: The importance of being

-\begin{proof} If we know a lexicographic Gr\"obner basis of $I$, then we can use the procedure of Corollary \ref{cor-algorithmsolutions} to find the solutions of the corresponding system.
-Notice that the only operation required, apart from the arithmetic over the field, is factoring univariate polynomials, which can be done in polynomial time over a finite field.
-Viceversa, assume that the system $f_1=\cdots=f_r=0$ has the solutions $P_1,\dots,P_d\in\kk^n$ with $P_i=(a_{i,1},\dots,a_{i,n})$ for $i=1,\dots,d$.
-Then, by the Shape Lemma we know that the reduced lexicographic Gr\"obner basis of $I$ will have the following form:
+If we know the reduced lexicographic Gr\"obner basis of $I$, then we can factor the polynomial $g_n(x_n)$ to find its roots.
+Each root $\alpha$ of $g_n(x_n)$ corresponds to a solution $(g_1(\alpha),\ldots,g_{n-1}(\alpha),\alpha)$ of $f_1=\ldots=f_r=0$.
+Notice that the only operation required, apart from the arithmetic over $\FF_q$, is factoring univariate polynomials, which can be done in probabilistic polynomial time over a finite field.